dfsantamaria/OASIS/README.md

           - [executionOutput1, MyAgentOutput1] </br>
             where:</br>
               -  "executionOutput1", "MyAgentOutput1" represent the entity name of the action output and the agent behavior output, respectively.

+F) Associate the plan with its corresponding action by typing:

+            b.mapPlanToAction([
+                     [
+                           [planTask, executionTask],
+                     ],
+                             [
+                              [ planObject, executionObject]
+                             ],
+                            [
+                                [planInput, executionInput ]
+                            ],
+                            [
+                                [ planOutput, executionOutput]
+                            ]
+                     ]
+                    )

+with a list containing:</br>
+  - A list of element of the form:
+      - [planTask, executionTask] </br>
+        where:</br>
+         - "planTask" is the name of the task description of the plan.
+         - "executionTask" is name of the task description of the action.
+  - A list of element of the form:
+      - [planObject, executionObject] </br>
+        where:</br>
+         - "planObject" is the name of the task object of the plan.
+         - "executionObject" is name of the task object of the action.

+   - A list of element of the form:
+      - [planInput, executionInput] </br>
+        where:</br>
+         - "planInput" is the name of the task input of the plan.
+         - "executionInput" is name of the task input of the action.

+    - A list of element of the form:
+      - [planOutput, executionOutput] </br>
+        where:</br>
+         - "planOutput" is the name of the task output of the plan.
+         - "executionOutput" is name of the task output of the action.